_WS24800

-Andrew Sapp enters his first season as head coach of the Purdue men's golf program in the 2024-25 season.
+Andrew Sapp enters his second season as head coach of the Purdue men's golf program in the 2025-26 season.

 “Andrew’s resume in college golf speaks for itself.
 He is in an elite class of Big Ten head coaches who have taken a team to match play at the NCAA Championships,” said Tim House, Executive Senior Associate Athletics Director and Associate Vice President for Development.
 “More important to Mike Bobinski and me though, is the elite character we have seen him display with our young people.
 We are excited to support Coach Sapp as he continues the tradition of excellence for the Purdue men’s golf program.”